-- Non-manufacturer means a person that is primarily engaged in the wholesale or retail trade and normally sell the items being supplied to the general public; and will supply the end item of a small business manufacturer or processor made in the United States. - 2.
-The non-manufacturer must provide a copy of the written agreement in effect between itself and the subcontractor to certify compliance with federal regulatory requirements and applicable AMS Solicitation requirements.
-The agreement must be on company letterhead and must be signed by both parties.
-This requirement only applies to Service-Disabled Veteran-Owned Small Business concerns and 8(a) firms. - 3.
+- Non-manufacturer means a small business concern that is primarily engaged in the wholesale or retail trade and normally sell the items being supplied to the general public; and will supply the end item of a small business manufacturer or processor made in the United States. - The non-manufacturer must provide a copy of the written agreement in effect between itself and the subcontractor(s) (manufacturer), to certify compliance with federal regulatory requirements and applicable AMS Solicitation requirements.
+The agreement must be on company letterhead and must be signed by both parties. - 3.
 In addition, non-manufacturers must provide a complaint and dispute resolution proposal for rejected or defective products.